Spain

 Subway

-Most cities in Spain have some sort of metro system.
+Most large cities in Spain have some sort of metro system.
 In Barcelona and Madrid, the metro systems are extensive and easy to use.
-In other cities they’re still good, but you might need to do a bit more walking to reach your final destination.
+In other cities, you might need to do a bit more walking to reach your final destination.

 The national rail company is called Renfe, and offers most long-distance rail journeys.
-The whole country is really well connected, so you should be able to get a train almost anywhere.
-Some routes even have high-speed trains, which allow you to make journeys like Madrid > Barcelona (300 miles) in just 2.5 hours!
+The whole country is well connected, so you should be able to get a train almost anywhere.
+Many routes even have high-speed trains, which allow you to make journeys like Madrid to Barcelona (300 miles) in just 2.5 hours!

 You can buy tickets online and then pick them up at the station.
 Try to see what passes are available, as you might be able to save yourself some money.
 To save more money, avoid the high-speed trains, and think about taking the bus.